AaronWebster/directdebye/README.md

 file on each node.
 The example script scatterfile.pl can help speed up this transfer.

-The main script for executing directdebye is called "run.sh".  proceed to edit this file.
-This exemplifies only one of many ways directdebye can be run.
-The default operation of "run.sh" is to create many different scripts which run directdebye, each operating on one specific time slice.
+The main script for executing `directdebye` is called "run.sh".  proceed to edit this file.
+This exemplifies only one of many ways `directdebye` can be run.
+The default operation of "run.sh" is to create many different scripts which run `directdebye`, each operating on one specific time slice.

 First, change the variable $RAYFILE to reflect the name of the ray file.
 This script assumes this file is copied to $FASTTMP (and will copy it for you if